 He relishes opportunities to sing, dance, and carry a tune on stage.
 The more a really masculine-looking man like Hugh Jackman does it, the more other broad-shouldered Liza Minellis out there will do the same.
 Just like that, the emotional breadth of man widens.
 A man becomes more than a wife-beating, knuckle-dragging, money-grubbing, ball-grabbing ape; more than a pouting cacaphony of unresolved emotions posing as a grown adult.
 Instead, a man learns to be comfortable with his vulnerability, to say ‘I don’t know’ without shame, to cry without embarrassment.
 A man learns to own and exude his sensitivity as a human being; to express feelings other than hostility, rage, and resentment for not getting what he’s conditioned to believe he’s entitled to.

-It seems revolutionary; an emotionally intelligent, well-rounded man who isn’t a flake.
+Go figure: an intelligent, debonair ‘man’s man’ who is neither a douche-bag nor a flake.
 ‘Impossible,’ you say?
 Ladies and gentlemen, I introduce Hugh Jackman.
 He is everything the Marlboro man, Dirty Harry, every Tom Cruise movie-character in the 80’s, Gordon Gecko and other idealized males in the North American pscyhe are not.
-He is not the living incarnation of a chastened penis in constant search of validation.
+Hugh Jackman is not the living incarnation of a chastened penis in constant search of validation.

 It’s no surprise Jackman is Australian.
 He didn’t have the posturing-male nonsense shoved down his throat as a boy, so he’s oblivious to the macho stereotypes he mocks by his essence.
 He is clearly a talented man, but he’s no artistic genius.
 What is appealing is the fact he’s just doing something really, really unique in projecting himself as a man, which is why people respond so positively to it.